Leland Ingham Keyser: Christine Blasey Ford Friend 'Does Not Refute' Sex Assault Allegation Against Kavanaugh

 — Steven Harp (@StevenHarp_) September 28, 2018

-In her testimony, Ford also said that she had no expectation that Keyser would remember the party where according to her allegations Kavanaugh sexually assaulted her.
+In her testimony, Ford also said that she had no expectation that Keyser would remember the party where, according to her allegations, Kavanaugh sexually assaulted her.

 “She didn’t know about the event [i.e. the assault].
 She was downstairs during the event and I did not share it with her,” Ford testified at the Thursday Judiciary Committee hearing.

 On Saturday, through Walsh, Keyser issued a new statement, according to CNN, making clear that she supports her high school friend, and that her inability to remember the party should not be interpreted as evidence that it never took place.